tommason14/pol-il-drudes/README.md

 The xyz and ff files are to be used with [fftool](https://github.com/agiliopadua/fftool), and the dff files should be used with the `polarizer` script in the `fftool` repository.

+All ff files with the exception of il.ff include geodesic charges.